pl3onasm/AADS/algorithms/dynamic-programming/rod-cutting/README.md

 ${\color{rosybrown}\text{\Large Problem}}$

-Given a rod of length $n$ inches and a table $P$ of prices for rod lengths from $0$ to $m$ meters, where $m \geq n$, determine the maximum revenue obtainable by cutting up the rod and selling the pieces.
+Given a rod of length $n$ meters and a table $P$ of prices for rod lengths from $0$ to $m$ meters, where $m \geq n$, determine the maximum revenue obtainable by cutting up the rod and selling the pieces.
 Note that if the price $P[n]$ for a rod of length $n$ is large enough, an optimal solution may require no cutting at all.

 <br/>